p1nkun1c0rns/awesomeness/README.md

 - [remove.bg](https://remove.bg) - Remove Image Background - 100% automatically – in 5 seconds – without a single click
 - [ipinfo.io](https://ipinfo.io) - With IPinfo, you can pinpoint your users’ locations, customize their experiences, prevent fraud, ensure compliance, and so much more
 - [explainshell.com](https://explainshell.com) - write down a command-line to see the help text that matches each argument
+- [asciinema.org](https://asciinema.org) - Record and share your terminal sessions, the right way
+- [uptime.is](https://uptime.is/) - SLA calculations assume a requirement of continuous uptime
+- [glitch.com](https://glitch.com) - Glitch is the friendly community where everyone builds the web

 ## Testframeworks